DissectMalware/XLMMacroDeobfuscator/README.md

 It supports both xls, xlsm, and xlsb formats.

-It uses [pyxlsb2](https://github.com/DissectMalware/pyxlsb2) and its own parser to extract cells and other information from xlsb and xlsm files.
-However, it relies on MS Excel to extract such information.
-As such, you need to have MS Excel on the machine if you want to process xls files.
+It uses [xlrd2](https://github.com/DissectMalware/xlrd2), [pyxlsb2](https://github.com/DissectMalware/pyxlsb2) and its own parser to extract cells and other information from xls, xlsb and xlsm files, respectively.

-Note: Processing xlsm and xlsb files are much faster than xls files (in two orders of magnitude)

-Soon, an xls parser will be included to make it independent of MS Excel

-You can also find XLM grammar in xlm-macro.lark
+You can also find XLM grammar in xlm-macro-en.lark

 # Installing the emulator